Gaussian Primitives for Deformable Image Registration: Introduction

+This study introduces GaussianDIR, a novel case-specific optimization DIR approach beyond traditional grid-based~\cite{modat2010fast, vishnevskiy2016isotropic} or voxel-based representations~\cite{thirion1998image, vercauteren2009diffeomorphic, shi2012registration}.
+GaussianDIR employs a set of mobile and elastic 3D Gaussian primitives defined by their center positions and covariance.
+Each Gaussian is assigned a local rigid transformation to model motion instead of SH coefficient for appearance, providing a compact and flexible representation for DVF.
+A local region of anatomical tissue tends to require similar deformation, thus we leverage a Gaussian primitive to represent the deformation of the local area.
+This formulation allows GaussianDIR to represent deformations more efficiently and with fewer parameters than voxel-based methods, while also avoiding overfitting to noise.
+Besides, this explicit representation utilizing Gaussian primitives effectively improves the interpretability, overcoming the limitations inherent in INR.

+GaussianDIR determines the motion of each voxel by blending the local rigid transformations of its $K$ nearest Gaussian primitives, identified using the $K$-nearest neighbors (KNN) algorithm.
+This strategy mimics the truncated Gaussian approach in 3D GS~\cite{kerbl20233d}, allowing us to not only capture both global smoothness and local rigidity of anatomical structures but also reduce the computational burden in transformation blending.
+Additionally, we integrate an adaptive mechanism that dynamically adjusts the density of Gaussian primitives to handle varying levels of deformation complexity.
+Compared to traditional B-spline-based methods that use fixed control points on a grid, GaussianDIR’s dynamic and adaptive nature provides more flexibility.
+Furthermore, we employ multi-scale Gaussian primitives to address both coarse and fine deformations, mitigating the risk of converging to suboptimal local minima during optimization.

-We conduct extensive experiments and rigorous evaluation of our proposed GaussianDIR using DIR-Lab~\cite{castillo2009framework} and ACDC~\cite{bernard2018deep} benchmarks.
-Experimental results demonstrate that it outperforms existing INR-based and DL-based approaches both qualitatively and quantitatively.
-Moreover, GaussianDIR achieves remarkably more rapid speed with fewer parameters (less than $5\%$ of INR-based and DL-based methods required), highlighting the practicality of GaussianDIR in clinical usage.
+We conduct extensive experiments and rigorous evaluation on brain MRI (OASIS~\cite{marcus2007open}), lung CT (DIRLab~\cite{castillo2009framework}), and cardiac MRI (ACDC~\cite{bernard2018deep}) benchmarks.
+The results demonstrate that GaussianDIR not only outperforms existing methods both qualitatively and quantitatively but also achieves a significant speedup when processing large medical images \jbhi{automatically}, making it highly practical for clinical usage.